pdcherry/cherry-cv-public/README.md

   2021
 - Designed, implemented, & validated primer removal procedure for DNA standards *that is compatible with methylation*
-- Devised precise high-throughput DNA quantification process for accurate pooling
+- Devised and validated precise high-throughput DNA quantification process for accurate pooling
-- Multiple iterations of custom NGS analysis refined the QC approach and thresholds for ensuring a contamination-free production process.
+- Led multiple iterations of custom NGS analysis refined the QC approach and thresholds for ensuring a contamination-free production process;
+  extensively used data visualization to communicate complex data to cross-functional collaboration teams.
-- Made extensive use of UMI sequencing and novel method to precisely quantify conversion efficiency to evaluate product and potential secondary sources
+- Made extensive use of UMI sequencing and created novel method to rigorously quantify library conversion efficiency to evaluate product and potential secondary sources

 ### Scientist I